ncsu-geoforall-lab/NRCS_SIMWE/README.md

 ## Objectives

-- [ ] Develop pre-processing modules to translate basic soil properties and site conditions into model input parameters.
+- [WIP] Develop pre-processing modules to translate basic soil properties and site conditions into model input parameters.
-- [ ] Perform a sensitivity analysis to identify optimal ranges of and interactions between model input parameters.
+- [WIP] Perform a sensitivity analysis to identify optimal ranges of and interactions between model input parameters.
 - [ ] Explore the capability of the model to accept and utilize time-varying inputs.
 - [ ] Expand model capabilities to include multiple and consecutive rainfall events and account for antecedent conditions.
 - [ ] Develop multilayer SIMWE model simulations that account for multiple subsurface soil layers.